gdaverdin/bioinfo/Lab-6-:-Loops-and-Lazyness.md

 ## Write your own loop

-Write your own loop to count the number of reads in each fastq file.
+Spend a few minutes to write your own loop to count the number of reads in each fastq file.